ibm-cloud-docs/cloud-object-storage/api-reference-buckets.md

 # Bucket operations
 {: #compatibility-api-bucket-operations}

 The modern capabilities of {{site.data.keyword.cos_full}} are conveniently available through a RESTful API.
-Operations and methods concerning buckets (where objects are stored) are documented here.
+Operations and methods that are used to interact with buckets (where objects are stored) are documented here.
 {: shortdesc}

 For more information about the permissions and access, see [Bucket permissions](/docs/cloud-object-storage?topic=cloud-object-storage-iam-bucket-permissions).